gottlieb/SLUGS/README.markdown

 Building a Connection Harness
 -----------------------------

 (Comment: Remember to point out that the PIC12 should be preprogrammed.
-Jonathan Lowert, jonathan@lowert.dk)
+Jonathan Lowert)

 Flight Harness
 --------------